MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-science-best-practices.md

 Templates should be deployed on a per-project basis after they've been set up.
 Each project should receive at least two instances for development and production environments to be separated.
 In the production environment, no individual person should have access, and everything should be deployed through continuous integration/continuous development pipelines and a service principal.
 It's important because Azure Machine Learning doesn't provide a granular role-based access control model within a workspace.
 User access can't be limited to a specific set of experiments, endpoints, or pipelines.

 The same access rights typically apply to different types of artifacts.
 So, it's important to separate development from production to prevent production pipelines or endpoints from being deleted within a workspace.
-Along with the template, a process needs to be built to give Data Product teams the option to request new environments.
+Along with the template, a process needs to be built to give data product teams the option to request new environments.

 We recommend setting up different AI services like Azure Cognitive Services on a per-project basis.
 The result is deployments occur for each data product resource group.
 It creates a clear separation from a data access standpoint and mitigates the risk of unauthorized data access by the wrong teams.